Pablo Ibáñez: Early life and career

 Pablo was born in Madrigueras, in the Province of Albacete in Castile-La Mancha, the son of a member of the Policía Nacional.
 He grew up in Leganés, in the greater Madrid area, where his father was stationed, and played football as a midfielder or occasional forward for a team in the district of El Carrascal.
-His parents had connections with the Albacete Balompié club, and at the age of 14, Pablo began his football career in that club's youth teams where he was converted to play in central defence.
+His parents had connections with the Albacete club, and at the age of 14, Pablo began his football career in that club's youth teams where he was converted to play in central defence.
 He worked his way through the junior teams, but instead of moving up into Albacete's B team, he was sent on loan to Caravaca, who were then playing in the Tercera División (fourth tier).
 On returning to his owning club, he played the 2001–02 season for Albacete B, also in the Tercera.
 He was a regular starter, and helped the team reach the promotion play-offs but without success.